GA: Sara Lynch, 3L at Penn Law

 - Develop relationships and network

-- Identify ways in which he/she contributed to building a floor, an arts, and a House community
+- Identify ways in which they can contributed to building a the Rodin community

 Expectations and Participation